M0stlyHarm1ess/Command-Generator/README.md

+## Preface
+I used AI to build this small tool; my original intention was to create a tool that could help me remember many repetitive commands, serving as a cheat sheet to pass the OSCP exam.
+It doesn’t have a very good engineering architecture, nor does it have elegant code style; many times I don’t even know why the code is arranged and combined the way it is, but it does indeed implement all the functionality I wanted.

+So anyway, what I want to say is that it’s certainly not perfect, and it wasn’t built entirely by myself, but it works.
+Based on this prototype, I think I’ll spend some time actually turning it into something more like a real project.

 ## Command Generator - A powerful customizable command generation tool

 Command Generator is a utility-type project implemented entirely in HTML.
 It does not require any special environment or dependencies — it can be launched and run directly in a web browser.